Student visa regulations

 Overseas health cover – student visa condition – 8501

-It is your responsibility to maintain Overseas Student Health Cover for the duration of your Student Visa.
-The Bond University International Team can assist you in renewing your health cover with Allianz Global Assistance.
-Alternatively, you can visit the on-campus Allianz Global Assistance representative in the Student Business Centre to renew your OSHC or to provide claims assistance.
+It is your responsibility to maintain Overseas Student Health Cover (OSHC) for the duration of your Student Visa.
+The International Support Team can assist you in renewing your health cover with the University's preferred provider.

-Please Note: All Student Visa applicants for all student visa subclasses must provide evidence to DIBP of OSHC for the entire estimated duration of their visa.
-TU 574 (Post Graduate Research) applications lodged on or after 5 November, 2011 are eligible for an additional six-month visa length.
-This is to allow six months for the marking of a thesis, and students must show OSHC it is included in expected visa duration.
+Please Note: All Student Visa applicants for all student visa subclasses must provide evidence to Department of Home Affairs of OSHC for the entire estimated duration of their visa.

 Deferral/Leave of absence

 You can apply to defer or take a Leave of Absence from your studies for up to three semesters (subject to university approval).
-To apply, you must complete the relevant LOA form and submit it to the Student Business Centre.
+To apply, you must complete the relevant LOA form and submit it to Student Assist.

 Permission to work – student visa condition – 8101